nivranaitsirhc/optimizedgpsconf/README.md

 # **Optimized GPS Conf**
 ## Description
-Replaces the android default gps.conf which is miconfigured most of the time.
+A magisk module that replaces the android default gps.conf which is miconfigured most of the time.

-Fork from Original Module - https://github.com/JonasCardoso/optmizedgpsconf
+Fork from Module - <a href=https://github.com/JonasCardoso/optmizedgpsconf>optmzedgpsconf by Jonas Cardoso</a>

-## DISCLAMER
+## DISCLAIMER
 This module is provided as-is.
 Always use the stable version.

 ## Versioning